-This new H2020 project aims to develop a novel robotic system formed by three individual robots for the autonomous exploration and mapping of Europe’s flooded underground mines.
+The UNEXMIN project is developing a novel robotic system formed by three individual robots for the autonomous exploration and mapping of Europe’s flooded underground mines.
 The Robotic Explorer (UX-1) will use non-invasive methods for autonomous 3D mine-mapping to gather valuable geological and mineralogical information.
-This will ultimately open new exploration scenarios so that strategic decisions on the re-opening of Europe’s abandoned mines can be supported with actualised data that cannot be obtained by any other ways, without major costs.
+This will ultimately open new exploration scenarios so that strategic decisions on the re-opening of Europe’s abandoned mines can be supported with actualised data that cannot be obtained in any other way, without major costs.
 The multi-robot platform represents a new technology line only made possible by recent developments in autonomy research, which have enabled the development of a completely new class of mine-explorer robots capable of operating without remote control.
 UX-1 will be the first of its kind!

 Our role in the project